amritbhanu/Spark_VCL/README.md

 ## Steps for Spinning AutoSpark on Ubuntu VCL nodes

 ### For setting up master nodes
 - On your local machine, git clone this repository, come to this directory and run **./user_package.sh**.
-Care to read the comments in the shell script.

 - Open the id_rsa.pub file using **vi ~/.ssh/id_rsa.pub** and copy the keys.
 Paste the keys into [https://vcl.ncsu.edu/scheduling/] -> log in using your unity id -> goto **User Preferences** -> General Preferences -> Public keys -> Paste the copied keys.